lue-bird/elm-review-action/README.md

 The [`elm-review`](https://package.elm-lang.org/packages/jfmengels/elm-review/latest/) rule
 [`Review.Action`](https://package.elm-lang.org/packages/lue-bird/elm-review-action/1.0.0/Review-Action)
-transforms your code as specified by comments like `--!inline`.
+transforms your code as specified by comments like `--!inline` or `--!remove`.

 ### try it